Wednesday, February 5, 2025

 I wipe my runny nose with the sleeve of my top.

-“So I'm just suppose to forget about the, 'The Glory Road.'
-All the time I've given it.
-All my hard work."
+“So I'm just suppose to forget about tracing your Glory through scripture?
+After all the time I've given it.
+After all my hard work."

 I stop for a moment to collect my thoughts and then, with passion I tell Him, "I'm writing again.
 I'm being faithful.
-I'm finishing it!"
+I want to finish it!"

 He leans back and tilts His head.
-"And what is it exactly that you are finishing?"
+"And what is it exactly that you want to finish?"

 "Why aren't you listening?"
 I'm shouting now.
-"The Glory Road.
-My Bible study.”
+"The Glory Road.”

 For a brief moment He is silent and then He takes a deep breath and pulls me into His lap.

-"The Glory road I spoke to you about is not the formatted study that write precious girl, it is part of it but not the whole.
-It is who I am in you and where you are with me.
-It is about our journey."
+"The Glory Road" that I laid on your heart is not the formatted study that you write precious girl, that is just a tiny part of it.
+I want it to be about your journey.
+About who I am in you and who you are in me.
+It is about Us."

-I begin to weep again and as He holds me I realize that tears hold both joy and sadness.
+I begin to weep again and as He holds me I realize that my tears hold more joy than sadness.

 He lifts my chin and looks deep into my eyes.
 "It wasn't for nothing, precious child.
-It was for you and for My Glory."
+It was for you to better understand my Glory."

 I wipe my nose again, take a deep breath, and climb down from his lap.